 WhatsApp has always been a mobile-first messaging app.
 This makes the app feel more personal since you can only use it on your phone.
-That changed last week when WhatsApp finally released WhatsApp Web.
+That changed when WhatsApp finally released WhatsApp Web and WhatsApp for PC.

 WhatsApp on the web is extremely simple to setup and use.
 In the past, you had to use complicated workarounds like using BlueStacks to run the Android app on your computer and then tricking it into thinking it's on a mobile device.

 To start using WhatsApp on the web, you need to Chrome (PC | Mac), Firefox (PC | Mac), or Opera (PC | Mac) and the latest version of WhatsApp for Android, Windows Phone or BlackBerry. iPhone users are out of luck as "platform limitations" prevent WhatsApp for iPhone from communicating with web browsers.

 As mentioned earlier, you'll need to download one of the browsers listed above and the latest version of WhatsApp.
 Then visit https://web.whatsapp.com.

 You should now see a QR code on the screen.
 There's a checkbox to keep you signed in so you don't have to scan a new QR code every time you want to use WhatsApp on your computer.

 On your phone, launch the WhatsApp app and tap on the menu button.
 On Android, it's the three dots at the top right of your chat list.
 You'll see an option called WhatsApp Web.
 Tap on that and a QR code scanner will pop up.
 Scan the QR code displayed in your browser and you're done!

 WhatsApp Web is basically a watered down version of the phone app so not all of WhatsApp's features are available yet.
 Facebook will likely introduce more features into WhatsApp Web later on.
 For now here's what WhatsApp Web can do.